Prajwal-Prathiksh/prajwal-dotfiles/README.md

 # ----
 # C:\...\prajwal-dotfiles
 ```
-5. Run the following command to execute the setup script:
+1. Run the following command to execute the setup script:
 ```powershell
 > .\Setup.ps1
 ```
-6. Follow the on-screen instructions to complete the setup.
+1. Follow the on-screen instructions to complete the setup.

+### TODOs
+- [ ] Add custom config for `bat`
+- [ ] Add automated setup for windows terminal settings
+- [ ] (Optional) Add battery full notification for laptops
+- [ ] Add WSL installation and setup
+- [ ] Use scoop aria2 for faster downloads
+- [ ] Add option to install all packages at once as well
+- [ ] Add Glaze installation option
+- [ ] Add message here asking user to restart the shell or do it automatically

 ## Linux (Ubuntu only)
 - All of the `dotfiles`  can be found in the `./linux_config` directory.
 - Refer to the [`linux_config/README.md`](linux_config/README.md) file for more details.
-> The `setup.sh` script is still a work in progress.
-Run it at your own risk for now 😲.
+> The `setup.sh` script is more or less stable.
+Run it to setup the configurations on your WSL system 🚀.

 ### Automated Setup
 To run the setup script: